NightOwl888/RandomizedTesting/README.md

 Regex pattern = random.NextRegex();
 ```

+## Building and Testing

+To build the project from source, see the [Building and Testing documentation](https://github.com/NightOwl888/RandomizedTesting/blob/main/docs/building-and-testing.md).

 ## Saying Thanks

 If you find this library to be useful, please star us [on GitHub](https://github.com/NightOwl888/RandomizedTesting/) and consider a financial sponsorship so we can continue bringing you great free tools like this one.